iam-anshul/secret-repo/docs/tutorials/webhooks.md

 13. select `Enable SSL verfication`

 14. Select `Just the push event.` in `Which events would you like to trigger this webhook?` section.
-Click on Add webhook.

 15. Webhook config should look like the below picture.
   ![github-webhook-config](../../static/img/github-webhook-config.png)

+16. Click on Add webhook.

+### Trigger Webbhook

+- Monitor logs of AtomicCD with command: `kubectl logs pod-name` (change "pod-name" with the name of AtomicCD pod).

+- Change `containerTag` field in your Target Config in github repository from `3.9` to `3.10`.

+- You will instantly see `recieved webhook request`, `Authenticating webhook...`(if trigger authentication setup), `Webhook authentication successful!`(if trigger authentication setup) and `Recieved webhook trigger.
+Syncing` in AtomicCD container log.
+This means AtomicCD has recieved webhook trigger and scanning for the new Target Config in the git repository.

+---